engmaths/emat30008/index.md

 * an optional drop-in session to work on the exercises with teaching assistants available to help.

 Group exercises will include activities such as pair coding &mdash; come ready to participate.
-All material will be released on Blackboard by (at least) the Friday morning of the week before.
+All material will be released on Monday before the Friday lab session.

 ### Week 13: Matt Hennessy